neurobin/uedit/README.md

 <br>

 Use the <span class="button">SAVE TO DISK</span> button or keyboard shortcut (<kbd>Ctrl+S</kbd> in Windows/Linux and <kbd>command+S</kbd> in Mac) to save content.

+Set feasible keyboard shortcuts for your busy buttons to gain speed and productivity.